-As well as the above, we feel that there are many correspondence courses available that can take a person to a certain level of knowledge.
-There probably is no need for yet another one.
-We prefer to concentrate on what such courses cannot offer - actual physical contact and a life-long soul friendship, for those who seek that level and type of commitment.
+As well as the above, we feel that there are many correspondence courses available to the public that can take a person to a certain level of knowledge, and there probably is no need for yet another one.
+We prefer to concentrate on what such courses cannot offer - actual physical contact and a life-long soul friendship, for those who seek that community as well as commitment.

-I'm sorry if this is not the answer you were hoping for, but we remain very traditional in our teaching styles and so this is all we can offer...
-It is perhaps our weakness and our strength, we do not aim towards "mass-production" in any way.
+I'm sorry if this is not the answer you were hoping for, but this is all we can offer.
+It is perhaps our weakness and our strength; we do not aim towards "mass-production" in any way.